AaronT-Omega/GameEngineLab3/README.md

 Some code was reused from the lecture slides, though adjusted to fit the project.

-These two videos here helped me figure out how to use the Particles a bit more as well as implementing a Filter
+These two videos here helped me figure out how to use the Particles a bit more as well as implementing a Filter.
+The Filter was made in Photoshop.

 https://www.youtube.com/watch?v=Oo6ktMZzzhg